 Gear Guide

-Surf and Saltwater Tackle for Long Island and the Northeast
+Surf and Saltwater Tackle for Northeast Coastal Fishing

 A practical tackle guide for lures, bucktails, swimmers, poppers, soft plastics, leaders, hooks, tools, storage, and starter kits.